ruibarrigana/hello-world/README.md

 hello-world
 ===========

-This is just a dummy project, to learn how to work with GitHub.
+This is just to learn how to work with GitHub.